carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Polling types:
     - Short Polling (`ReceiveMessageWaitTimeSeconds` = 0) - Keeps polling queue looking for work, even if it’s empty.
     - Long Polling (`ReceiveMessageWaitTimeSeconds` > 0) - Reduces the number of empty responses by allowing Amazon SQS to wait until a message is available before sending a response to a ReceiveMessage request, helps to reduce the cost.
-  - `Visibility Timeout` — **Immediately after a message is received, it remains in the queue.
-Amazon SQS doesn't automatically delete the message because it is a distributed system**
-    - To prevent other consumers from processing the message again, Amazon SQS sets a `visibility timeout`, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
+  - `Visibility Timeout` — It is the amount of time a message is invisible in the queue after a reader picks up the message,  a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
 The default visibility timeout for a message is 30 seconds.
+    - If a job is processed within the visibility timeout the message will be deleted.
+    - If a job is **not** processed within the visibility timeout the message will become visible again (could be delivered twice)
-    - Exam Tip: If you are getting messages delivered twice, the cause could be your visibility timeout is too low.
+    - Exam Tip: If you are getting messages delivered twice, the message was not processed within the visibility timeout.
 - Exam Tip: Amazon SQS vs SNS:
   - SQS pull-based (polling).
 Only 1 Consumer
   - SNS Push-based.
 Multiple Consumers